sophgo/libsophon/doc/reference_en/2_bmlib_basic_concept.rst

 Interface of Profile
 -----------

-Profile interface is used to obtain the time spent by the TPU processing API, which has been accumulated since TPU began to work (if there are continuous APIs to be processed).
+Profile interface is used to obtain the time spent by the Tensor Computing Processor processing API, which has been accumulated since Tensor Computing Processor began to work (if there are continuous APIs to be processed).
-If only one process in the system uses TPU device, we can calculate the processing time of the API by calculating the difference between the profile data before and after calling the API.
+If only one process in the system uses Tensor Computing Processor device, we can calculate the processing time of the API by calculating the difference between the profile data before and after calling the API.

 Enable of A53
 ---------